tonton-pixel/vade-mecum-shelf/README.md

 - In Linux (at least on **Linux Mint 18.2 Sonya** and **Ubuntu 16.04.3 LTS**), there is a [bug](https://github.com/electron/electron/issues/10388) which prevents the window position to be correctly recorded between consecutive runs, a slight shift to the bottom right occurs systematically.

-- In **Ubuntu 16.04.3 LTS**, the Titles menu is never updated whenever one of its items is selected, or when the selection is triggered programmatically.
+- In **Ubuntu 16.04.3 LTS**, the `Utilities` menu is never updated whenever one of its items is selected, or when the selection is triggered programmatically.
 This [bug](https://github.com/electron/electron/issues/11386) affects all menus made of radio-buttons items.

 ## Limitations